<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Without a background in agriculture himself, Van Lagen was nonetheless up for the challenge.
 “I’ve definitely learned a lot in the last few years,” he says with a laugh.

-Van Lagen started by coordinating a few agricultural theme days for the school and invited local speakers and demonstrations.
+Van Lagen began by coordinating a few agricultural-themed days for the school and inviting local speakers and demonstrations.
 That spring, he thought it would be an interesting idea to raise a steer as a fundraiser for the school.
 “A few parents suggested, ‘Why not raise it at the school?’”
-The local agricultural society helped out with funds for a shelter, and the school put together a little pen.
+The local agricultural society provided funding for a shelter, and the school built a small pen.

 “In February of 2019, I saw an advertisement for a 36’ by 36’ barn, so I went to our school board and said, ‘Do you think you could buy us a barn?’”